amherrington13/springboot-swagger-sample/README.md

 ## Properties

 Gradle has a few ways to inject properties into the project, which can then be used in the DSL.
+It can done on the command line via the "_\-P_ option,

+e.g.

+    ./gradlew -Pmyproperty=myvalue_".

-It can done on the command line via the "_\-P_ option, e.g. _./gradlew -Pmyproperty=myvalue_".
-It can also be done via Java System Property as long as it's prefixed with ORG\_GRADLE\_PROJECT, e.g. <em>./gradlew -DORG\_GRADLE\_PROJECT\_myproperty=myvalue</em>.
+It can also be done via Java System Property as long as it's prefixed with ORG\_GRADLE\_PROJECT,

+e.g.

+    ./gradlew -DORG\_GRADLE\_PROJECT\_myproperty=myvalue

 To avoid having to pass in some properties every time on the command line, they can be stored in <em>$HOME/.gradle/gradle.properties</em>.

-When publishing to Maven Central, we need a few "secrets" to sign the artifacts and to log into Sonatype.
-Most of these are handled by the [OSS Jenkins] page.
-If you had to release from your desktop, the best way to store these is to create this file in your home directory, with the appropriate values:

-    signing.secretKeyRingFile = /Users/yourUserName/.gnupg/secring.gpg
-    signing.keyId = 740A1840
-    signing.password = youShouldSetThis
-    sonatypeUsername = jiraSonaTypeUser
-    sonatypePassword = CTheTrees